google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   chain:
   : An array of zero or more base64 encoded CA certificates.
 The first element
-    is the signer of the `submission`; the second certifies the first; etc.
+    is the certifier of the `submission`; the second certifies the first; etc.
-    The last element of `chain` (or, if `chain` is an empty array, the `submission`) either is, or is certified by, an accepted trust anchor.
+    The last element of `chain` (or, if `chain` is an empty array, the `submission`) is certified by an accepted trust anchor.

 Outputs: